Best electric cars for every budget and lifestyle in 2022

 The Tesla model offers luxury at an affordable price.
 Image source: Tesla

-The Tesla Model 3 has a starting range of 250 miles for the Standard Range Plus model and the Long Range Model can reach 322 miles.
-The Standard Range Plus model costs $39,890 (without any add-ons).
+The Tesla Model 3 has a starting range of 272 miles for the Standard Range Plus model, but the Long Range Model can reach 315 miles.
+The Standard Range Plus model costs $40,390 (without any add-ons).
 The car is also outfitted with an all-in-one touchscreen and an all-around 5-star safety rating.

 The future of cars is electric and there are plenty of new vehicles to be on the lookout for.

-More and more manufacturers are producing electric cars as part of their yearly lineup of vehicles, like Volvo and the new Volkswagen ID.
-Some of the most exciting electric cars are not yet available, but include the electric Hummer and the Tesla Cybertruck.
+More and more manufacturers are producing electric cars as part of their yearly lineup of vehicles, like Volvo and the new Volkswagen ID

-There are many manufacturers that build electric cars in addition to their more well-known combustion engine counterparts, including models like the BMW i3, Kia Niro EV, and Hyundai Ioniq.
+There are many manufacturers that build electric cars in addition to their more well-known combustion engine counterparts, including models like the BMW i3, Kia EV6, and Hyundai Ioniq.

 Once you've made the decision to purchase an electric car, you'll want to make sure to do your research on the models that are currently available on the market - there are plenty of options, not just what we listed above.
 A few things to take into consideration include: